HenrikBechmann/react-super-simple-scroller/README.md

 - self-configuring
 - support for oversized cells (larger than the viewport)
 - fixed or variable axis cell length, and uniform cross-axis cell length
-- dynamic changes to scroller cradle content
+- dynamic changes to scroller cradle content through function calls
 - dispatch synthetic events to cells

 Designed for modern browsers.